phil-scott-78/thirty25-11ty/src/posts/cqrs-ef-core-repository-pattern.md

 a query repository.

 For our purposes we'll split `IRepository<T>` into `ICommandRepository<T>` and `IQueryRepository<T>`.
 Query repository stays the same with just a `Query` method.
 That's all it needs.
-We won't be updating the data when issueing our queries so no need for anything else.
+We won't be updating the data when issuing our queries so no need for anything else.
 Our command repository we'll add a simple `SaveChangesAsync()` and `Set<T>` for working directly with the `DbSet` and persisting the data.